 They ask me to come back to work.
 Nothing about this situation makes rational sense.
 But the market compels it.

-A version of this article first appeared in the Summer 2021 print issue of Democratic Left.
+A version of this article was originally published in Democratic Left.

 We want to hear what you think.
 Contact us at email@example.com.
 And if you've enjoyed what you've read, please consider donating to support our work:Donate

 Natalia Tylim is based in New York and is a founding member of the Tempest Collective.